-It's time to begin the process of selecting the RN Program Spring 2014 starting class.
+It's time to begin the process of selecting the RN Program Fall 2014 starting class.
 ALL individuals on the RN Program Waiting List may download the Readiness Form here, fill it out and return a copy to the Nursing Department.
-Even if you have previously indicated readiness for Spring 2014, a new Readiness Form must be submitted to reconfirm your readiness.
+Even if you have previously indicated readiness for Fall 2014, a new Readiness Form must be submitted to reconfirm your readiness.
 If you are not ready to start and your waiting list status correctly indicates your plans, you do not have to submit a form at this time.
 Please be aware of the policy regarding staying on the waiting list outlined in the RN Program Waiting list Info announcement on this page.

 Please note that at this time, there are people on the waiting list who have not indicated their readiness to start (RDY=?).
 Some may decide to start.
-The Nursing Department does not know how many people say they are ready for winter until the deadline, so there is always a chance no matter where you are on the list.
+The Nursing Department does not know how many people say they are ready for fall until the deadline, so there is always a chance no matter where you are on the list.
 You may change your readiness goal by just submitting a new form if circumstances change.

 If you indicate on the Readiness Form that you are NOT READY, OR you do not return a Readiness Form, and people are selected to start after you on the list, you will be contacted by the Nursing Department and informed that you have six more quarters to enter the nursing program without losing your seniority on the list.
 If you are passed over for Spring 2014, you would not lose your seniority until Spring 2016.
 If you cannot commit to start by Spring 2016, you will be placed at the bottom of the waiting list.
 If you have previously received a notice from the Nursing Department about being passed over, you will be held to the time frame available to you in that notice.
 In this situation, you will see the last quarter you can enter, before being moved, in the comment field of your entry on the public waiting list (2END=Q/YYYY).